CrossRef/rest-api-doc/resource_intended_use_hints.md

 ## Limitations of Proposed System

 The hints provided in CrossRef metadata are just that, hints.
 There is nothing that CrossRef can do to force users to select an particular resource appropriate to their application.
 Thus, it is still going to be the responsibility of the publisher to check requests and to route them appropriately.

-We have made a tradeoff in implementation.
-We have not normalized the element/attribute combinations and, therefor therefor the suytem is quite verbose- particularly for the simplest case where a publisher wants to record the same resources for each AAR.

 ## Access Control